Active View Selection for Scene-level Multi-view Crowd Counting and Localization with Limited Labeling Budget: Experiments and Results

+For the multi-view localization task, during the view selection process, the multi-view crowd localization model training threshold $\tau$ is set to MODA $=$ 40: the model training stops when MODA reaches 40, and then we add the next view.
+This progressive strategy ensures that each newly introduced view contributes complementary information while avoiding unnecessary training overhead and redundancy among views.
+Unlike MVSelect, which uses annotations from all views for training, we label only the selected views and apply pseudo-labels to incorporate unlabeled views, thereby reducing annotation cost while maintaining competitive performance.
+We use the same MVDet implemented in MVSelect as the downstream multi-view localization model, trained with data augmentation and focal loss in MVDet.
+The model is trained using the SGD optimizer, with learning rates of 1e-2 and 5e-2 for Wildtrack and MultiviewX, respectively. $\sigma$ is 0.6 in (\ref{S_mask}), and $\lambda$ and $\epsilon$ are the same as in multi-view counting settings to ensure consistency across tasks.

+\textbf{Evaluation metrics.} For the multi-view counting task, We use mean absolute error (MAE), root mean squared error (MSE), and normalized absolute error (NAE) of the predicted crowd count and the \emph{scene-level} ground-truth count (all crowds in the scene) as metrics:

+where $N$ is the number of the samples, and $\hat{y_i}$ and $y^{gt}_i$ are the predicted count and the corresponding ground truth (GT) count of the $i$-th sample, respectively.
+In evaluation, the GT count refers to the crowd number in all views, not the crowd count of the selected views, to indicate the scene-level counting performance.
+Thus, the metrics not only assess the performance of the counting model but also reflect whether the selected views can adequately cover all crowds. \lb{ The percentage of the crowds covered by the selected views among all crowds in the scene is used to evaluate different view selection methods, and is denoted as `CoverRate': }

+where $y^{gt5}_{i}$ and $y_{i}^{gt}$ denote the crowd number in the selected views and all views, respectively. `CoverRate' could indicate the crowd coverage performance of the selected views.

+For the multi-view localization task, we use Multiple Object Detection Accuracy (MODA, MA.), Multiple Object Detection Precision (MODP, MP.), Precision (P), Recall (R), and F1\_score (F1) as metrics.
+Specifically, $ MODA \! = \!1 \!- \!(FP\!+\!FN\!)\!/\!(\!TP\!+\!FN\!)$ measures the overall performance. $MODP \!= \!(\sum(1-d[d<t]/t))/TP$ measures the localization precision, where $d$ is the distance from a detected person point to its ground truth and $t$ is the distance threshold set to 0.5m as in \cite{hou2020multiview}. $P = TP/(FP+TP)$, $R = TP/(TP+FN)$, and $F1 = 2P*R/(P+R)$. $TP$, $FP$, and $FN$ are the number of true positives, false positives, and false negatives, respectively.

-\subsubsection{Multi-view Crowd Counting Results}
+\subsection{Multi-view Crowd Counting Results}

-We compare the proposed IVS and AVS with other comparison methods in Table \ref{table:CVCS_results} on the CVCS dataset -- both our methods achieve better performance. `MVMS (Random)' and `CVCS (Random)' achieve much worse results because they input random views without good view selection for scene-level counting.
-We are also better than `Random', `Random (Pseudo)', and `Random (Oracle)', demonstrating the advantage of the proposed view selection frameworks over random selection strategies, even with the selected view GT as predictions (the best counting model).
+We compare the proposed AVS with the IVS baseline and other comparison methods in Table \ref{table:CVCS_results} on the CVCS dataset, and AVS achieves the best performance. `MVMS (Random)' and `CVCS (Random)' achieve much worse results because they input random views without good view selection for scene-level counting.
+Since the efficiency of the pseudo label training, the results of `Random (Pseudo)' are better than `Random'. \lbreb{ Compared to `Random' view selection, `Uniform' achieves better performance.
+But our methods consider view/scene geometries and interaction with downstream models, achieving the best results. }

+Compared to MVSelect, which uses all labels for training, our methods still achieve better results, further demonstrating the effectiveness of the proposed methods.